jmrphy/media_civil_war/media_civil_war.md

 communications system represent a qualitative change which occurs only when the spread of mass media crosses a certain threshold.
-This is why there is an inflection point at which the effect of mass media should change from positive to negative at a certain point in its range.
+This is why there is an inflection point at which the effect of mass media should change from positive to negative beyond a certain level of mass media density.
 The counter-intuitive implication is that the very pacifying effect of a mass communications system charges the early spread of mass media with a bellicose effect until the threshold of mass communications is crossed.

 To compare the non-linear, war-before-peace theory to the linear, general pacification theory, I generate causal leverage by deducing